 Another little nod to European realist cinema (from Soo Yong-Kim), with another film that initially fell foul of censors.
 Night Journey (also known as Night Voyage) sees a couple who work together but because of societal attitudes and workplace dynamics, must live together in secret.
 The man is a traditionalist, the woman is left frustrated by the routines of her life and expectations society places on her as a woman.
 She’s left to ponder the prospect of marriage to a man she finds dull.
 She’s still young but in traditionalist terms is getting on, constantly referred to as ‘old maid.’
 It’s a great character piece with a particular focus on its female protagonist (a magnificent Yoon Jeong-Hee) and interestingly a less than sympathetic view of its male characters (particularly given how patriarchal society and thus much of the cinematic depiction was back then).

 What are your favourite Korean films?
-Let us know in the comments below or on our social channels @flickeringmyth.com…
+Let us know on our social channels @flickeringmyth.com…

 Tom Jolliffe is an award winning screenwriter and passionate cinephile.
 He has a number of films out on DVD/VOD around the world and several releases due out in 2021/2022, including, Renegades (Lee Majors, Danny Trejo, Michael Pare, Tiny Lister, Nick Moran, Patsy Kensit, Ian Ogilvy and Billy Murray), Crackdown, When Darkness Falls and War of The Worlds: The Attack (Vincent Regan).
 Find more info at the best personal site you’ll ever see…https://www.instagram.com/jolliffeproductions/